Johse/powerload-utilities/README.md

 ## Description

 The Intermediate Database (IDB) is a concept that can be used to fill a neutral database with data from Vault or any other PDM system or from Windows Explorer.
 This IDB can be transformed into a BCP format which can be imported into Vault Professional or Vault Workgroup.
 This repository contains the IDB structure as well as tools to load the IDB and to convert the database to the Autodesk Vault BCP format.
-This format is finally used by Autodesk Vault DTU to mass import data into Vault.
+This format is finally used by Autodesk Vault Data Transfer Utility (DTU) to mass import data into Vault.

 ## coolOrange powerLoad Intermediate Database
-The powerLoad Intermediate Database for the Vault import (IDB) is a SQL database template provided by coolOrange that standardizes and simplifies the transition from an existing data and file source to Vault.
+The powerLoad Intermediate Database (IDB) is a SQL database template provided by coolOrange that standardizes and simplifies the transition from an existing data and file source to Vault.
 This section explains how to use and fill the Intermediate Database with the information from the legacy system.

 ### Setting up the Intermediate Database for Vault Import